-Trauma-Sensitive Meditation draws from my knowledge and experience working with trauma as well as my many years of practice and exploration of the various kinds of meditation including Transcendental Meditation when I was in college to Buddhist practices as varied as Zen Meditation and Vipasanna, to the popular Mindfulness-based practices.
+My meditation practice has been influenced by Transcendental Meditation (TM) when I was in college to Buddhist practices as varied as Zen Meditation and Vipasanna, and other popular Mindfulness-based practices.
 T-S Meditation takes into account the vulnerability to retraumatization meditators have who have not yet integrated their trauma and stress responses.
 When T-S Meditation is added to the menu of healing, more tools become available for self care and growth.

 The main distinction from most other forms of meditation is a more sensitive and nuanced focus on the body - both on somatic sensations and the breath.
 This allows the process to be safer and gently regulating for the nervous system - a system that has become dysregulatd by trauma responses and ongoing stress.

 Trauma-Sensitive Meditation can be guided - or once learned - practiced on your own.